okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-overview/main/index.md

 ## Before attempting to upgrade

 * **IMPORTANT**: Talk to your Okta rep/Customer Success Manager and get their support and input.
 Okta assistance is currently a requirement for carrying out the [Okta org](/docs/concepts/okta-organizations/) upgrade process outlined below (automated upgrades will be available for simple upgrades at a later date).
-* Review the [Identity Engine limitations](/docs/guides/ie-limitations/) guide to get an idea of what features you are using, if any, that will require remediations (meaning they will need adjustment before we can proceed with an upgrade).
-For example, some Classic features may not be supported in Identity Engine in their current form.
+* Review the [Identity Engine limitations](/docs/guides/ie-limitations/) guide to get an idea of what features you are using, if any, that require remediations (meaning they need adjustment before we can proceed with an upgrade).
+For example, some Classic Engine features may not be supported in Identity Engine in their current form.
-* [Upgrade your Sign-In Widget](/docs/guides/oie-upgrade-sign-in-widget/) to the latest version before continuing further — this includes both Okta-hosted Widgets and Widgets embedded inside your apps.
+* [Upgrade your Okta Sign-In Widget](/docs/guides/oie-upgrade-sign-in-widget/) to the latest version before continuing further.
+This includes both Okta-hosted widgets and widgets embedded inside your apps.

 ## Upgrade process

 The initial upgrade path consists of the following steps:

-* Assess your org and app and create a report outlining the level of effort to perform the upgrade.
+* Assess your org and app and create a report that outlines the level of effort to perform the upgrade.
   * As mentioned above, your set up may require remediations.
-  * If there are no remediations required, then the upgrade is simple, and the subsequent steps will be seamless.
+  * If there are no remediations required, then the upgrade is simple, and the subsequent steps are seamless.
-* Complete data migration
+* Complete data migration.
-* Convert and migrate objects such as policies, orgs, and users
+* Convert and migrate objects such as policies, orgs, and users.
-* Turn on Identity Engine for the entire org
+* Turn on Identity Engine for the entire org.

 Bear in mind that: